sypha999/klashaAssesmentBE/README.md

 # **KLASHA ASSESSMENT**

 * This application runs on http://localhost:8080
-* For hands n testing, the swagger url can be accessed fro http://localhost:8080/swagger
+* For hands on testing, the swagger url can be accessed fro http://localhost:8080/swagger

 #### **Documentation**
 All endpoints follow a request mapping of http://localhost:8080/klasha/{endpoint}